haise0/kalitorify-wsl2/README.md

 </p>

 ## Summary
-I got annoyed at the incompatibility issues of WSL2, so I modified [brainfucksec's kalitorify](https://github.com/brainfucksec/kalitorify) to utilize iptables-legacy instead of the new/current iptables to avoid a bunch of iptables errors when using his script.
-I also modified <dude> to support the required systemctl commands in kalitorify, rather than using the WSL default sysvinit and `service` commands (I also fixed the corruption of the WSL distro thanks to the issue thread [here](https://github.com.cnpmjs.org/DamionGans/ubuntu-wsl2-systemd-script/issues/36#issuecomment-732090101)).
+I got annoyed at the incompatibility issues of WSL2, so I modified [brainfucksec's kalitorify script](https://github.com/brainfucksec/kalitorify) to utilize iptables-legacy instead of the new/current iptables to avoid a bunch of iptables errors when using his script.
+I also modified [DamionGans's systemd script](https://github.com/DamionGans/ubuntu-wsl2-systemd-script) to support the required systemctl commands in kalitorify, rather than taking the time to patch it with the WSL default sysvinit and `service` commands (I also fixed the corruption of the WSL2 distro thanks to the issue thread [here](https://github.com/DamionGans/ubuntu-wsl2-systemd-script/issues/36#issuecomment-732090101)) (thank you, [pablorq](https://github.com/pablorq)!).
 For Ubuntu/Debian-based WSL2.

-Ultimately achieves "system-wide" tor on a kali (or other debian based) distribution for WSL2.
+Ultimately achieves a "system-wide" transparent tor proxy on kali-linux (or other debian-based distributions) for WSL2.
 Confirmed functional on kali-rolling for WSL2, kernel vesion 5.4.91.